 In her free time, she enjoys being with family, reading, crocheting/knitting, enjoying quiet time and riding 4-wheelers in their timber property.

 Janice Cuba has served as choir director since the Fall of 2000.
 Her music training comes from piano and organ lessons along with music class in High School.
 It was a real step out of her comfort zone when she took on the directing.
 Prior to that time she had been a member of the choir and enjoyed singing with a fun-loving group.
-The choir has done numerous cantatas, and most of the time you will hear the choir on the 1st Sunday of the month.
+The choir has done numerous cantatas, and pre-COVID you would hear the choir on the 1st Sunday of the month.

 None of the choir music could be done without our fantastic accompanists, and church members willing to take an hour each week to practice.
 Choir has a great time fellow-shipping, and praising God through their music.
 Music is God’s gift to man, the only art of Heaven given to earth, the only art of earth we take to Heaven.
 The one thing we know we will do in Heaven is sing, so everyone is welcomed to get some practice in!